Moctar-Aboubacar/Nutrition-programming/README.md

 The percentage of population affected (pop_affect_perc) is a measure of the estimated percentage of people affected by flooding in each ward.
 From this measure (obtained via overlaying settlement-level population estimates with Sentinel-1 inundation mapping) we obtain an estimate of the number of affected pregnant and lactating women and of children under 5 in each Ward.
 This parameter becomes the objective function to maximize in the models.

 The most efficient allocation across wards is run considering different available amounts (metric tonnes) to distribute (itself a function of the organization's resourcing, though this analysis could be used to lobby donors for funding).
-These amounts range from 300 MTs to 1000 MTs.
+These amounts range from 300 MTs to 1000 MTs.Finally three different visuals are designed in order to help management and programme officers to allocate resources across different wards.

-Finally three different visuals are designed in order to help management and programme officers to allocate resources across different wards.
+In the future this type of analysis could shape both the immediate Ward-level prioritization of assistance and be used as a tool to lobby donors for resources and to guide intra-UN response coordination efforts.
+Ultimately many factors will weigh into the decision on where to allocate food assistance, and this type of analysis will be but one of those.